 Showing posts for "United Nations"

-Coauthored with Andrew Reddie, research associate in the International Institutions and Global Governance program.
+Coauthored with Shervin Ghaffari, intern in the International Institutions and Global Governance program at the Council on Foreign Relations.
+Read more »

-Coauthored with Alexandra Kerr, program coordinator in the International Institutions and Global Governance program.
+Coauthored with Claire Schachter, research associate in the International Institutions and Global Governance program.

 The Internationalist explores how new threats and rising powers are altering world politics and how multilateral institutions can adapt.